nearform/notificami/docs/README.md

 An instance of this class will be provided by the `server` object (`server.notificationsService`) and you can use it to register your own notification channels (more info [here](#)) or manage notifications (sending, marking as read/unread).

-To build an instance of `NotificationsService` a `storage` object is needed. `storage` needs to have the following api
+To build an instance of `NotificationsService` a `storage` object is needed. `storage` needs to have the following API:

 ```
 {